cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

     url = '...'
   }

-  // originalFn is the existing `visit` command that need to call
+  // originalFn is the existing `visit` command that you need to call
   // and it will receive whatever you pass in here.
   //
   // make sure to add a return here!